senarvi/senarvi.github.io/_posts/2019-04-06-reinforce.md

 Implementation is quite easy with a library that supports automatic differentiation.
 One can simply take the gradient of <span>$R(W) \log p_{\theta}(W)$</span> instead of the gradient of the actual objective.

-Writing a differentiation operator for the backpropagation is not too difficult either.
+Writing a differentiation operator for backpropagation is not too difficult either.
 Let's say the input to the softmax at time <span>$t$</span> is <span>$o_t$</span>.
 There is a simple expression for the partial derivatives of [cross entropy over softmax output][], assuming the reference output is a one-hot vector.
 We use <span>$1(w_t)$</span> to denote a one-hot vector where the value corresponding to the word <span>$w_t$</span> is one and other values are zero.